turingschool/curriculum/source/projects/ruby_in_100_minutes.markdown

 ### Block Parameters

 Often our instructions within a block need to reference the value that they're currently working with.
-When we write the block we can specify a block parameter inside pipe characters:
+When we write the block, we can specify a block parameter inside pipe characters:

 ```ruby
 5.times do |i|